trinket-devs/device_xiaomi_ginkgo/README.md

 # Configure source

+Feel free to commit change, you are welcome <3
 To configure this device source to match with your compile/build rom source, see Configure your device.md for some detail